tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 Membranes are a defensive programming abstraction to isolate or intermediate between sub-components within a single application.
 They are usually implemented by creating a dynamically growing "distortion field" around objects by transitively wrapping each object in a protective proxy object.

 Implementing a membrane correctly is not easy.
 For example, in JavaScript, due to the complexity of the language there are many ways for objects to interact (just look at the number of traps in the [Proxy API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)).
-In addition, in an imperative language like JavaScript you usually want a membrane to preserve object-identity across both sides of the membrane, i.e. you want to preserve invariants like `window.location === window.location`, and you want a wrapped value that is passed from one side and then back again to be "unwrapped" and replaced by its original.
-This usually requires membrane implementations to introduce caches so they can reuse wrappers, creating only a single wrapper per distinct object.

 Luckily libraries like [es-membrane](https://github.com/ajvincent/es-membrane) and [observable-membrane](https://github.com/salesforce/observable-membrane) are starting to make things easier by offering membranes as an abstraction, letting you plug-in your "distortion logic" and letting the libraries take care of most of the implementation details.

 If you want to dig deeper into membranes in JavaScript, you may be interested in these other articles on my blog: